-K. Reverse Repurchase Agreements.
-The County Investment Policy does not allow the Treasurer to enter into reverse repurchase agreements.

-L. Medium Term Notes.
+- N. Reverse Repurchase Agreements and Securities Lending Agreements.
+The County Investment Policy does not allow the Treasurer to enter into reverse repurchase agreements, or lend securities. - O. Medium Term Notes.
 The Treasurer currently purchases medium term notes with a rating of "A" or higher from both Moody's and Standard and Poor's rating agencies.
-See section 'S' below for additional potential restrictions on medium term notes.
-Medium term notes shall not exceed 30% of the portfolio.

-M. Mutual Funds.
-The Treasurer currently imposes no additional restrictions on mutual fund purchases beyond those in the Codes.

-N. Collateralized Bank Deposits.
-The Treasurer currently imposes no additional restrictions on collateralized bank deposits beyond those in the Codes.

-O. Mortgage Pass-Through Securities.
+See section 'AA' below for additional potential restrictions on medium term notes.
+Medium term notes shall not exceed 30% of the portfolio. - P. Mutual Funds and Money Market Mutual Funds.
+The Treasurer currently imposes no additional restrictions on mutual fund purchases beyond those in the Codes. - Q. Collateralized Bank Deposits.
+The Treasurer currently imposes no additional restrictions on collateralized bank deposits beyond those in the Codes. - R. Mortgage Pass-Through Securities and Asset Backed Securities.
 The Treasurer does not invest in Mortgage pass-through securities nor in any collateralized mortgage investments.

-P. Bank/Time Deposits.
-The Treasurer will enter into contracts for time deposits (including CDs) of amounts greater than \$250,000 only with those banks that meet the requirements for investment in NCD.
-Time deposits of less than or equal to \$250,000 (not including accrued interest) will require FDIC insurance.
-The total of all time deposits shall not exceed 10% of the total portfolio.
-Mandated deposits or investments specifically invested by pool participant's request are not included in this percentage restriction.
-See section 'S' below for additional potential restrictions.

-Q. Joint Powers Authority (JPA) Pool.
-Investments in JPA investment funds shall not exceed 25% of the pool's portfolio.

-R. Local Agency Investment Fund (LAIF).
-The Treasurer does invest in LAIF up to the current limit determined by the State Treasurer.

-S. Exposure Limits.
-Presently the total exposure to any one issuer, when totaling all types of securities shall not exceed 10% of the total portfolio on date of purchase.
-Exceptions to this limit shall include US Treasury issues, federal agency or government sponsored enterprise issues, and funds in LAIF.
-Repurchase agreement collateral shall not be excluded from this calculation unless the repurchase agreement is for 5 business days or less.
-Exposure to the overall credit of individual foreign countries shall be monitored and maintained at prudent levels.

-T. Lending Securities.
-The County Investment Policy does not allow the County Treasurer to lend securities.
+The Treasurer may purchase asset backed commercial paper with a maturity of less than or equal to 90 days and a short term rating of A1 / P1 / F1.
+The Treasurer currently does not purchase medium term notes issued by structured investment vehicles. - S. County Pooled Investment Funds.
+The Treasurer does not invest in County Pooled Investment Funds. - T. Joint Powers Authority (JPA) Pool.
+Investments in JPA investment funds shall not exceed 25% of the pool's portfolio. - U. Local Agency Investment Fund (LAIF).
+The Treasurer does invest in LAIF up to the current limit determined by the State Treasurer. - V. Voluntary Investment Program Fund.
+Any investment made shall require prior written approval of the Treasurer. - W. Supranational Obligations.
+The Treasurer may purchase United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank eligible for purchase and sale within the United States.
+The issue shall be rated "AA" or better by an NRSRO and shall not exceed 30 percent of the portfolio. - X. Public Bank Obligations.
+Any investment made shall require prior written approval of the Treasurer.